-The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+Most people assume that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
 In reality, the home buying process begins and ends with your finances.
-To propel your dreams of homeownership forward, considering your credit score is a must along with the type of loan for which you'll qualify in Fort Worth, Texas.
+Without an acceptable credit score, buying a house is more difficult and, you could end up renting for another couple of years in Fort Worth until your score improves.

-A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 650.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a loan.
-Some of the factors in summing up your FICO score include:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+The score ranges from 300 to 850, with the majority of people normally having a score of 600.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get a decent interest rate.
+Some of the factors in deciding your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?